juanlao7/protopipe_web/tutorials/introductory/SLAVE/index.md

 ![Current pipeline](assets/img/SLAVE/training_5.png)

-Now we must specify a domain of possible values for this parameter.
+We must specify a domain of possible values for this parameter.
 In this tutorial we will try 10, 50 and 100.

 !["Integer parameter" card configured](assets/img/SLAVE/training_6.png)